gchtr/Archibald/README.md

 `/archie shaq`
 You’ll love it, because he (you know who) loves you dearly!

-## Configure Integrations
+## Get Archibald up and running

-In your Slack account you will have to configure two integrations:
+You will have to take the following steps to set up and configure Archibald for your Slack team:

-* Slash Command
+1. Configure Slash Command and Incoming WebHooks integrations in your Slack settings.
-* Incoming WebHooks
+2. Deploy the integration with a Slash Command Token and the Incoming WebHooks URL you are given in step 1.

-### Slash Command
+### Slash Command Integration

 Add a new **Slash Command** integration for your team.